 As long as your child handles the lenses according to the instructions of Dr. Carole Burns and observes hygiene protocols when using them — washing hands first, using only the designated solutions to clean and rinse the lenses — ortho-k lenses can be safely used.

 Annual eye exams are vital so that Dr. Carole Burns can monitor the rate at which the myopia is progressing.
 If your children’s vision is rapidly deteriorating, we can offer myopia-management measures to slow myopia’s progression.

 Ortho-k is a treatment worth considering for your child’s short- and long-term optical health.
 One child at a time, ortho-k can help in addressing the worldwide myopia pandemic.

-Myopia Management Center At Professional Vision Care can provide ortho-k expertise to patients in Lewis Center, Westerville, Johnstown, Northeast Columbus, and throughout Ohio.
+Myopia Management Clinic At Professional Vision Care can provide ortho-k expertise to patients in Lewis Center, Westerville, Johnstown, Northeast Columbus, and throughout Ohio.